-The ease or difficulty with which young people are able to transition from school to work has a lasting impact on their lives and prospects in the world of work.
-With more than one in five – 23.5 per cent – of young people (aged 15-24) not in education, employment, or training (NEET) globally, the process clearly remains a challenge for many (ILO, 2023).
-For youth in low- and middle income countries, and for young women, school-to-work transitions (SWT) are particularly bumpy (ILO, 2022).
+The ease or difficulty with which young people can transition from school to work has a lasting impact on their lives and prospects in the world of work.
+With more than one in five – 23.5 percent – of young people (aged 15-24) not in education, employment, or training (NEET) globally, the process remains a challenge for many (ILO, 2023).
+For youth in low- and middle-income countries, and young women, school-to-work transitions (SWT) are particularly bumpy (ILO, 2022).

 OVERVIEW OF THE SPEAKERS